Click here to download our SATs and other reported data

 Click here to download our Educational Aims.

-Click here to view our latest OFSTED report.
+Click here to view our latest OFSTED report online or download the full report here.

-Click here to view our latest Section 48 RE inspection report from Salford Diocese.
+Click here to view our latest Section 48 RE inspection report from the Diocese of Salford.

 A Typical School Day